davidfauth/Neo4jH3/Documentation.md

 Returns the grid distance of the two input H3 cells, that are expected to have the same resolution.

 ### Syntax
-RETURN com.neo4jh3. gridDistance( h3CellId1Expr, h3CellId2Expr ) AS value;
+RETURN com.neo4jh3.gridDistance( h3CellId1Expr, h3CellId2Expr ) AS value;

 ### Arguments
 * h3CellId1Expr: A hexadecimal LONG expression representing an H3 cell ID.